 On April 18, 2002, similar bills were introduced in the House (H.R.
-4483) and the Senate (S. 2215) that would impose additional U.S. sanctions against Syria unless it halts support for international terrorism, ends its occupation of Lebanese territory, stops the development of mass destruction weapons, and ceases illegal imports of Iraqi oil.
-Sanctions would include a ban on any dual use item; a ban on financial assistance including loans and credit to U.S. businesses dealing with Syria; and prohibition of programs of the Overseas Private Investment Corporation in or with respect to Syria.
-In addition, under the House bill, the President would be required to impose two or more of a menu of six other sanctions, including a ban on all exports to Syria except food and medicine, a ban on U.S. businesses operating or investing in Syria, a ban on landing in or overflight of the United States by Syrian aircraft, reduction of diplomatic contacts with Syria, restrictions on travel by Syrian diplomats in the United States, and blocking of transactions in Syrian property.
-The menu in the Senate bill is similar but does not include the ban on landing and overflights by Syrian aircraft.
+4483) and the Senate (S. 2215), both entitled The Syria Accountability Act of 2002, that would have imposed additional U.S. sanctions against Syria unless it halts support for international terrorism, ends its occupation of Lebanese territory, stops the development of mass destruction weapons, and ceases illegal imports of Iraqi oil.
+Sanctions would have included a ban on any dual use item; a ban on financial assistance including loans and credit to U.S. businesses dealing with Syria; and prohibition of programs of the Overseas Private Investment Corporation in or with respect to Syria.
+In addition, under the House bill, the

+President would have been required to impose two or more of a menu of six other sanctions, including a ban on all exports to Syria except food and medicine, a ban on U.S. businesses operating or investing in Syria, a ban on landing in or overflight of the United States by Syrian aircraft, reduction of diplomatic contacts with Syria, restrictions on travel by Syrian diplomats in the United States, and blocking of transactions in Syrian property.
+The menu in the Senate bill was similar but did not include the ban on landing and overflights by Syrian aircraft.
+In press interviews on September 3 and 4, 2002, a U.S. State Department official said the Bush Administration disapproved of the proposed legislation; the official was quoted as saying it would restrict the President's maneuverability in dealing with Middle East affairs.